Advanced chess

-A variant or superset of advanced chess is freestyle chess, in which teams are also allowed and, within the established time limits, every possible form of consultation.
+A variant or superset of advanced chess is freestyle chess, in which teams are also allowed, and every possible form of consultation is allowed within the established time limits.
 Freestyle chess was introduced by Ingo Althoefer and Timo Klaustermeyer with a Blitz tournament in August 2004.

 History

 The concept was already common in the 1970s: "An interesting possibility which arises from the 'brute force' capabilities of contemporary chess programs is the introduction of a new brand of 'consultation chess' where the partnership is between man and machine."
-The concept of computer-assisted chess tournaments originated in science fiction, notably in The Peace War written by Vernor Vinge in 1984.
+The concept of computer-assisted chess tournaments originated in science fiction, notably in The Peace War, written by Vernor Vinge in 1984.